gfanti/dandelion-simulations/README.md

 `python random_regular_propagation.py`

 The appropriate parameter configurations for the different figures are listed below.
-Unless stated otherwise, the listed code should be pasted into the appropriate part of config_random_regular.py. (this should be clear from context)
+Unless stated otherwise, the listed code should be pasted into the appropriate part of the config file (config_random_regular.py).

+Dependencies:

+- Python 2.7
+- NetworkX 2.2

 #### Figure 3: Average precision as a function of p for random, directed, d-regular graphs